 For links to purchase the test supplies, check out our shop page: mmnfp.com/shop

 A really important tip: flip through the instruction manual for the monitor.
 This will make the method instructions simpler to understand when you have a basic understanding of how the technology works!

 4: Tech support

-If you’re taking a class through Whole Mission, you’ll need a phone line or an internet connection so that you can meet with your instructor.
-For the online classes, you should have a microphone and webcam so you can talk and meet with your instructor.
+If you’re taking a class through Whole Mission, you’ll need an internet connection so that you can meet with your instructor.
+You should have a microphone and webcam so you can talk and meet with your instructor.
 Usually a laptop, smartphone or tablet will have these features.
-Each instructor shares the video meeting link with their clients, and the link prompts you to check for system requirements when you ask to join the meeting.
+Each instructor shares the video meeting link with their clients (check your email!), and the link prompts you to check for system requirements when you ask to join the meeting.
 If you really want to be prepared, test the link a day or so before the class to make sure everything is working!

 5: Mutual love and support